4 Top RAID Configurations Explained

-RAID 60, precisely RAID 6 combined with RAID 0 required at the least 8 drives to start working.
-Provide faster performance and redundancy with the initial cost increased significantly.
+RAID 60, precisely RAID 6 combined with RAID 0 requires at the least 8 drives to start working.
+Provides faster performance and redundancy with the initial cost increased significantly.
 But things get a little more complicated than in the single RAID configurations, for example, in case you have 9 drives split into three separate sets in RAID 50, you will lose one in each set for parity so meaning you can lose 3 drives if they are each in a different set.
 For RAID 60 if you have 8 drives split out into 2 different sets, you lose 2 drives in each set.

 There are many other levels offered by RAID primarily the union of lower simple levels.
 Such as RAID 10 (RAID 1+0), RAID 0+1 and others with the cost increasing many folds.
 The different configurations are designed for certain specific requirements and with much complex implementation and maintenance work and budget.